pancenoye/esp8266tofirebase/README.md

 # esp8266tofirebase
-This is modified version of mobitz firebase including firebase reconnect. remove "*your*" in
+#This is modified version of mobitz firebase including firebase reconnect.
+#remove "**" too